 When completing a refund calculation, the institution must calculate the amount of earned Title IV funds by applying a percentage to the total amount of Title IV funds that were disbursed and could have been disbursed.
 A student's aid is counted as aid disbursed in the calculation if it is disbursed as of the date the student withdrew.
-A student's Title IV funds are considered disbursed when the school credit's a student's account with Title IV funds received from the Department of Education.
-The Higher Education Rights Act allows only scheduled hours to be used when determining the percentage of the period completed by a student withdrawing from a clock hour program.
-For a clock hour program, the percentage of the period completed is determined by dividing the number of hours the student was scheduled to complete in the payment period, as of the day the student withdrew, by the total number of clock hours in the same period.
+A student's Title IV funds are considered disbursed when the school credits a student's account with Title IV funds received from the Department of Education.
 A student withdrawing from a credit/clock hour program earns 100 percent of their aid if the student's withdrawal date occurs after the point they were scheduled to complete 60 percent of the scheduled days/hours in the payment period.
 The amount of Title IV aid earned by the student is determined by multiplying the percentage of Title IV aid earned by the total of the Title IV Program aid disbursed plus the Title IV aid that could have been disbursed for the student.

 If the student receives less Federal Student Aid than the amount earned, the school must offer the student a disbursement of the earned aid that was not received.
-This is called a post withdrawal disbursement.
+This is called a postwithdrawal disbursement.
 If the student receives more Federal Student Aid than the amount earned, the school, the student or both, must return the unearned funds to the lender in the following specified order: